 e.
 Where do I connect with disciple making for Japanese speaking?

 Keith Ikeda sensei

 f.
 Where do I connect with disciple making for music and worship ministries?

 WIND Ministry Adult Sunday School

 Adult Sunday School Classes meets from 9:15am-10:10am on Sunday mornings.
 WIND stands for: Wintersburg Institute for Nurturing Disciples.
-The WIND Ministry has been going on for over 15 years now, and have been helping our congregation learn about the Bible, grow in their faith, and become stronger disciples of Him.Our WIND Sunday school classes are on hiatus until Summer, as our Discipleship Groups are currently meeting.
+The WIND Ministry has been going on for over 15 years now, and have been helping our congregation learn about the Bible, grow in their faith, and become stronger disciples of Him.Our WIND Sunday school classes are on hiatus until June 25, however, here is a schedule for the next few weeks: